 During his climbing career he developed and tested ice-climbing equipment for Grivel, footwear for Asolo, clothing and packs for Lowe Alpine, and was instrumental in developing Patagonia's Regulator clothing system.
 Contracted to Natick Labs (SOF Team, Individual Protection Directorate) as SME in 2002 to design, oversee and test the Protective Combat Uniform (PCU) clothing system, which was fielded to the Navy in 2004 and all of SOCOM in 2008.
 Scripted, narrated, and appeared in a New Equipment Training (NET) DVD delivered with each PCU system fielded to SOCOM operators.
 Consultant for the MARS cold weather clothing system developed (by Patagonia) for SOTF.

 “Extreme Alpinism: Climbing Light, Fast and High” (1999), “Kiss or Kill – Confessions of a Serial Climber” (2001).
+REFUGE (2019).
 Essays and books published in seven countries and five languages.

 Founder and Technical Director of Mountain Mobility Group, which provided training and R&D to the Department of Defense.
 Founder of Gym Jones, a physical training facility and internet-based educational and motivational project.
-Under his own name he provides physical training and dietary guidance to actors and stunt crew preparing for Hollywood movie roles.
-Founder MFT Evol, a creative development company producing digital and analog imagery, ’zines and books, posters, podcasts, and clothing.
+Under his own name he provided physical training and dietary guidance to actors and stunt crew preparing for Hollywood movie roles.
+Founder of NonProphet, a creative development company producing digital and analog imagery, Zines and books, posters, the NonProphet podcast, training programs and clothing.

 20 years as a professional climber, first ascents in the Alps, Himalaya, Andes, and Alaska Range.